 What is Xenophobia?

-In other words, xenophobia is considered to be free from anything different from the things that are known.
-It is the mindset of people who has fear of accepting the things that can change their attitude or personality.
+In other words, xenophobia is considered free from anything different from the known things.
+It is the mindset of people who fear accepting things that can change their attitude or personality.

 Immigrants who stay in big cities and countries like America are discriminated against due to them being different.
-The second form of xenophobia targets the places where the acceptance of different cultures are seen.
+The second form of xenophobia targets the places where different cultures are accepted.

 What is Racism?

-Racism is referred to a belief which states that race is the first factor of human characteristics and abilities and that racial dissimilarities make intrinsic supremacy of a particular race.
+Racism is a belief that race is the first factor of human characteristics and abilities and that racial dissimilarities make intrinsic supremacy of a particular race.

-The actual definition of this word is debatable due to the small consensus between the experts about what is race and what inaugurates as racism.
-Some people define racism as the ability or behavior of a person which is been characterized by his race.
+The actual definition of this word is debatable due to the small consensus between the experts about what race is and what inaugurates racism.
+Some people define racism as the ability or behaviour of a person which is been characterized by his race.

-Racism was commonly used during the time of slavery where mostly black people were counted as an inferior group and were dominated by the whites.
+Racism was commonly used during the time of slavery, where mostly black people were counted as an inferior group and were dominated by whites.

-They were distinguished from the whites in the schooling, means of transport, drinking water facilities and public toilets or sanitation, etc.
+They were distinguished from the whites in the schooling, means of transport, drinking water facilities, public toilets or sanitation, etc.

 Main Differences Between Xenophobia and Racism

-- A Xenophobic person is unlike any person who is different from them while racism doesn’t accept the people who do not belong to their trait.
+- A Xenophobic person is unlike any person who is different from them, while a racist doesn’t accept people who do not belong to their trait.

-- In Xenophobia, people in a culture are afraid of other cultures whereas, in racism, the people treat others with disrespect.
+- In Xenophobia, people in a culture are afraid of other cultures, whereas in racism, people treat others with disrespect.